wkumari/draft-kh-dnsop-7706bis/README.md

-Kumari & Hoffman          Expires July 27, 2019                 [Page 2]
+Kumari & Hoffman          Expires July 28, 2019                 [Page 2]

-Internet-Draft            Running Root on Local             January 2019
+Internet-Draft              Root Server Local               January 2019

    root server to get the information for that TLD, or to find out that the TLD does not exist.
-Research shows that the vast majority of queries going to the root are for names that do not exist in the root zone, partially because the negative answers are cached for a much shorter period of time.
-A slow path between the recursive resolver and the closest root server has a negative effect on the resolver's customers.
+Research shows that the vast majority of queries going to the root are for names that do not exist in the root zone, partially because the negative answers are sometimes cached for a much shorter period of time.

    Many of the queries from recursive resolvers to root servers get answers that are referrals to other servers.
 Malicious third parties might be able to observe that traffic on the network between the recursive resolver and root servers.

+   The primary goals of this design are to provide more reliable answers for queries to the root zone during network attacks, and to prevent queries and responses from being visible on the network.
+This design will probably have little effect on getting faster responses to stub resolver for good queries on TLDs, because the TTL for most TLDs is usually long-lived (on the order of a day or two) and is thus usually already in the cache of the recursive resolver; the same is true for the TTL for negative answers from the root servers.

-   This document describes a method for the operator of a recursive resolver to greatly speed these queries and to hide them from outsiders.
+   This document describes a method for the operator of a recursive resolver to have a complete root zone locally, and to hide these queries from outsiders.
 The basic idea is to create an up-to-date root zone server on the same host as the recursive server, and use that server when the recursive resolver looks up root information.
    The recursive resolver validates all responses from the root server on the same host, just as it would all responses from a remote root server.

-   The primary goals of this design are to provide faster negative responses to stub resolver queries that contain queries that result in NXDOMAIN responses, and to prevent queries and responses from being visible on the network.
-This design will probably have little effect on getting faster positive responses to stub resolver for good queries on TLDs, because the TTL for most TLDs is usually long-lived (on the order of a day or two) and is thus usually already in the cache of the recursive resolver.

    This design explicitly only allows the new root zone server to be run on the same server as the recursive resolver, in order to prevent the